peterlecavalier/OOAD_project2-4/README.md

 The contents of `.hbs` files should correspond to the body of a normal `.html` file.
 Make sure `{{#> layout}}` is at the start and `{{/layout}}` is at the end of the file.

+A html development server can be run using `yarn start`.
+This will recompile the html files when they are changed.
+Those changes are also automatically show up in the browser.

 ### yarn
 `yarn start` will start a development server for frontend code.